mcvta/WaterPythonTemp/README.md

 ## Input data

 In the folder Input data we have included 83 input files.
-The files includes the following nine columns:
+These files include the following nine columns:

 1. Date (e.g. 10/24/1988  12:00:00 AM);
 2. Observed water temperature,(°C);